 - skill in analysing and evaluating human behaviour

 - knowledge of human development and relationships

 - knowledge of grief, addiction and/or sexual abuse and how they can affect people

 - knowledge of self-care strategies.

-- may travel to visit prisons, schools, marae, clients' homes and other counselling centres.
+- may travel to visit prisons, schools, marae or clients' homes.

 What's the job really like?

 Sally Latham has worked in many areas of counselling, including adoption counselling, family therapy, domestic violence and grief counselling.